FROM A TO BETTER… OR NOT?

 LOVING THE REBELLIOUS

 If we work this way, and in Shiatsu we almost automatically do because Shiatsu by origin is all about being there and making room, the client will feel it.
 She will feel the acceptance and the freedom and the love.
 To be invited to be where you are and who you are because it is good as it is often changes the whole picture.
 That’s why a good Shiatsu treatment touches people so deeply.
-It has a kind of humbling effect.
-It brings people back to where they are, on their own feet.
+It has a humbling effect; it brings people back to where they are, on their own two feet.

 WU WEI